microsoft/winrtc/patches_for_WebRTC_org/master-08b11caf/readme.md

 set PATH=c:\depot_tools;%PATH%
 ```

-> Keep in ming that the previous command gave priority to programs sitting in that folder.
+> Keep in mind that the previous command gave priority to programs sitting in that folder.
 One of the programs sitting in the depot_tools folder is a batch file named git.
 It means that for the duration of this terminal session, when you execute **git** you're calling Google's git, not the one was previously installed in your dev box.

 Make sure that any python program executed in this session comes from the depot_tools.